pocketpaas/servicepack/API.md

 This script should do everything to set up the service, including installing packages and setting configuration.

 Environment variables corresponding to the generated secrets will be present.
-For example if the secret 'mysql\_root\_password' is requested, then MYSQL\_ROOT\_PASSWORD will be in the environment with a generated password inside.
+For example if the secret 'MYSQL\_PASSWORD' is requested, then MYSQL\_PASSWORD will be in the environment with a generated password inside.

 ### Phased build